DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 An interface is a connection between two systems.
 It can be hardware or software and may take the form of a plug, cable or socket, or all three.
 For example where a printer or scanner is connected to a computer, it is a hardware interface.
 There are also software interfaces that enable one program to link with another, passing across data and variables.
 The term interface, also known as user interface, also describes the software that is used to enable human beings to communicate with a computer.

 #####Internet
-The internet, or simply 'the Net', is a computer network connecting millions of computers all over the world.
+The Internet, or simply 'the Net', is a computer network connecting millions of computers all over the world.
 It provides communications to governments, businesses, universities, schools, and homes.
-Any modern computer can be connected to the internet using existing communications systems.
-Schools and universities normally access the internet via their own educational networks, but private individuals usually have to take out a subscription with an service provider.
-Although the internet is in fact a network of networks, it appears to users as a network of individual computers.
-The internet dates back to the group of interconnected networks that evolved from the ARPANET of the late 60s and early 70s.
+Any modern computer can be connected to the Internet using existing communications systems.
+Schools and universities normally access the Internet via their own educational networks, but private individuals usually have to take out a subscription with an service provider.
+Although the Internet is in fact a network of networks, it appears to users as a network of individual computers.
+The Internet dates back to the group of interconnected networks that evolved from the ARPANET of the late 60s and early 70s.
 It has grown from a handful of interconnected networks into a huge network of millions of computers.

 #####iOS
 Mobile operating system, originally called iPhone OS before June 2010, which runs on iPhone, iPad, iPod Touch and Apple TV.